JustColdToast/NYABot-Legacy/README.md

+### This is the original version of NYABBot.
+A Rewrite is being worked on

 # NYABot
 A simple and versatile discord bot, written in python, using [Discord.py](https://github.com/Rapptz/discord.py) and [YTDL](https://github.com/ytdl-org/youtube-dl).
 NYABot is an long-term project of mine, designed for my personal discord.
 However, it's design does not prevent the bot from working across